Wcowin/Wcowin/README.md

 ## 🚀 Currently Learning & Working On
-- 💻 Try to be an independent developer
+- 💻 Try to be an independent developer,I use Swift to develop applications
 - 🤔 Exploring new frameworks and open source ideas
-- 🛠️ Building personal website/blog with Zensical
+- 🛠️ Building personal website/blog with [Zensical]
 - 💡 Deeply study the interdisciplinary field of mathematics and programming

 ## 📫 Connect with Me